The term receivable refers to money owed to a firm that meets two requirements:

-The term receivables itself refers simply to financial obligations legally owed to firm, which the firm has good reason to expect it will actually receive.
+The term receivables itself refers merely to financial obligations legally owed to a company, which the firm has good reason to expect it will in fact receive.

-Short term receivables are funds due for receipt in the short term, which usually means one year or less.
+Short-term receivables are funds due for receipt in the near-term, which usually means one year or less.
 These receivables, such as "Accounts receivable," appear under Current assets on the Balance sheet.

-An account receivable is a sum owed to a seller by a customer, after the seller delivers goods or services, but before the customer actually pays.
+An account receivable is a sum owed to a seller by a customer after the seller delivers goods or services, but before the customer pays.

-For example, a customer orders goods from a seller, who ships the goods immediately.
+For example, a customer orders goods from a seller, who ships the products immediately.
 At the same time, the seller sends the customer an invoice stating "Net 30."
-This means the payment is due in 30 days or less.
-Until the customer actually pays, the seller carries the sale amount as an Account receivable.
+This notation means the payment is due in 30 days or less.
+Until the customer pays, the seller carries the sale amount as an Account receivable.